 We aim to create a positive ethos in school, focusing primarily on supporting children's emotional needs in order to offer them secure attachments and boundaries that will lead to positive behaviour for learning.
+We also aim to ensure that all pupils's rights to feel safe and secure, be treated with dignity and respect and learn without unfair distraction are upheld and that firm and appropriate consequences are consistently applied.
 We are determined every child will succeed and we endeavour to provide an inclusive education within a culture of high expectations.